How to Create an Employee Handbook: Complete Guide for Small Businesses

 What is the difference between an employee handbook and a policy manual?

 An employee handbook is written for employees and covers the policies that affect their employment: conduct expectations, benefits, leave policies, and workplace rules.
-A policy manual (or procedures manual) is typically more detailed, written for managers, and covers how to implement and enforce policies.
+A policy manual is typically more detailed, written for managers, and covers how to implement and enforce policies.
 Small businesses usually need only a handbook.
-Larger organizations may have both.

 Can I use a free employee handbook template?